 John Denove represented a young girl who was injured during a cheerleading stunt.
 She was released from the hospital after a short stay for observation, and was then brought back to the hospital where she underwent emergency brain surgery for a large subdural hematoma and brain herniation.
 Mr. Denove argued that the hospital should not have released the girl without a CT scan, which would have indicated that the hematoma had grown, and surgery would be performed to prevent a brain herniation.
 The young girl is now left with severe brain damage, including cognitive and motor deficits.
 She lives with her parents and requires continuous attendant care.
 The hospital settled the case prior to trial.

 John Rowell and John Denove settled a product liability case during trial.
 The defective product was a tire that lost its tread causing the pick-up truck to run off the road and roll over.
 The driver and one of the passengers sustained serious injuries.
 Mr. Rowell argued that the tire was both defectively designed and defectively manufactured.
 He also argued that the tire should have included a nylon cap, but did not.
-Click on the image to see a larger view of an exhibit that was prepared.

 John Denove represented an elderly lady who tripped on the damaged flooring at a Starbucks in Pasadena.
 She fractured her femur and underwent surgery.
 Following surgery, she suffered a stroke.
 Starbucks denied any responsibility; and further denied knowledge that the floor was damaged or dangerous.
 During trial, Mr. Denove produced documents from Starbucks’ contractor which established that Starbucks had been warned seven months prior to the accident that the flooring needed to be replaced.
 Mr. Denove called a health inspector from the City of Pasadena, who testified she had cited Starbucks for the dangerous condition one hour before the client tripped.
 The judge ruled that Mr. Denove presented sufficient evidence to allow the jury to decide whether Starbucks acted with a conscious disregard of the customer’s safety and whether punitive damages should be awarded.
 Starbucks settled the case on the last day of trial.